SootyEngine/docs/docs/dialogue/choices.md

 {:toc}

 ## Writing
-To add options to dialogue, tab lines below, starting with a `-`.
+To add choices to dialogue, tab lines below, starting with a `-`.

 ```
 Are you sure about that?